Volkswagen Golf R review

 VW’s standard driver profile selection system lets you choose from Eco, Normal, Race or Individual modes, and with the optional Adaptive Chassis Control, damping is adjusted alongside throttle mapping and steering weight.
 We found we got the best set up for UK roads by using the Individual mode to set the throttle and steering to Race and the damping to Comfort.

 The Golf has earned a solid reputation for reliability over the past three decades, and the R is likely to live up to this, as it uses proven components.
 Plus, VW finished a respectable 16th in our Driver Power 2013 satisfaction survey’s manufacturer chart.
-The car comes with a 60,000-mile warranty as standard, too.
+The car comes with a three-year, 60,000-mile warranty as standard.

-Considering the supercar levels of performance the Golf R’s 40.9mpg economy and emissions of 159g/km of carbon dioxide are really impressive.
-The manual fares slightly worse with figures of 39.8mpg and 165g/km but they are hardly bad.
+Considering the supercar levels of performance, the DSG auto version of the Golf R has claimed economy of 40.9mpg and emissions of 159g/km, which are quite impressive.
+The manual fares slightly worse with figures of 39.8mpg and 165g/km but they are hardly bad, although if you use the Golf R to its maximium, you'll probably see economy figures close to half that.

 A car capable of such pace is never going to be cheap to insure, but compared to similarly fast models the Golf R is surprisingly affordable.
 It helps that it comes with VWs range of driver assistance systems that you get with the normal Golf.